osrf-migration/servicesim-wiki/Walkthrough.md

 Reasons the request could fail:

 * Wrong guest name used
-* Guest is not in the drop-off location
+* Guest is not in the drop-off location (make sure the guest themselves are inside the min/max coordinates given by the  `room_info` service)
 * Not yet on this checkpoint

 If the drop-off request is successful, you'll see this message: